 The sobering fact is that the vast majority (70% by most estimates) of all business mergers and acquisitions fail.
 On the surface, these unions look to be so ripe with synergies that the transaction appears to be the proverbial “no-brainer”.
 Countless studies examining hundreds of company mergers across all industries have shown that most mergers fail to achieve their anticipated value.
 The bad news doesn’t stop there.
 A Harvard Management Update recently reported that “Most mergers fail to add shareholder value-indeed, post-merger, two-thirds of the newly formed companies perform well below the industry average.”

 Why is it then that an idea that makes so much sense on the balance sheet seems to be doomed for failure?
 According to the experts, most mergers fail because executives place a priority on integrating the business elements, but practically ignore the human integration aspects of the merger.
+People can check out some research on business and leadership and other qualities here.
 Stakeholders, including executives on both sides of the ledger, venture capitalists and stockholders are eager to reap the alluring financial rewards that appear to be so attainable – at least on paper.
 One key problem is that the drivers of the M&A initiatives are executives who have a keen understanding of the industry, strategy and financial objectives.
 Caught up in the frenetic, tumultuous pace of the acquisition, executives and managers overlook the critical human integration part of the equation.
 Financial and business issues always seem to take precedence over the integration of the human assets.

 The Merged Organization – One chance to get it right